scaffold-eth/scaffold-eth-docs/challenges/about-these-challenges.md

 **Challenges** are some fun tasks you can take on to level-up your Scaffold-eth 🏗 skills and eventually join the [Buidl Guidl](https://buidlguidl.com) 🏰  and get streamed some ETH 💸

-Challenge 0, 0,  1, 2 and 5 are rbout the changes and we welcome your feedback to make it better for the next developer 👨🏼‍💻
+Challenge 0, 1, 2 and 5 are constantly being improved and we welcome your feedback to make it better for the next developer 👨🏼‍💻